hduplooy/gomapper/README.md

 ## Basic map and for-each functionality in golang (also concurrent versions)

 These functions apply a provided functions to successive elements of provided slices.
+The concurrent versions can be used for basic map-reduce actions.

 For example if we want to combine the successive elements of [John,Peter,Susan], [12,15,13] and [1.23, 1.5, 1.14] to generate a html table we can do it as follows:

     package main